Conflicts need not to be won, only acknowledged as such.

 Those who go through life avoiding conflict ultimately life lives of quiet desperation.
 Unspoken words.
 Use PubWriter to index your conflicts.
 One by one, as you expose your areas of concern, you will feel lighter.
 A new sense of freedom will lead to new potential for your life.
 In this way, calling attention to the areas of conflict in our life becomes more important than anything else.

 Sorry to bother you, but we have a situation.
 I need to bring to your attention that ____.
-T

-Your last renters ran over the curb again and took a new chip out of the concrete that we would like you to have patched.
+Example: Sorry to bother you, but we have a situation.
+I need to bring to your attention that your last renters ran over the curb again and took a new chip out of the concrete that we would like you to have patched.
 I am ordering a flag to put up on the weekends in an effort to avoid the ongoing issue.
 I wanted to mention this right away in the event you need to hold a portion of their deposit to cover the damage.

 The only conflict between life and death is in our imagination.
 Since resolution is the absence of conflict, and as long as we are living, there's no conflict with death.
 It's not until death reveals itself that conflict arises.
 Since death however is not debatable, there is no conflict except the one we create in our mind.
 When someone dies, our conflict with the reality of their death causes tension to that which doesn't even exist (in this case, life).